podium/elixir-style-guide/README.md

   <sup>[[link](#spaces-indentation)]</sup>

 * <a name="line-endings"></a>
-  Use line-endings consistently (Unix-style line endings are **preferred**, but we should not exclude our brothers and sisters riding the Redmond dragon).
+  Use line-endings consistently.
 Enforced by Formatter
   <sup>[[link](#line-endings)]</sup>

 * <a name="no-trailing-whitespace"></a>